nasa-gibs/worldview/config/default/common/config/metadata/stories/hurricane_dorian_september_2019/step004.md

-The Clean Infrared (10.3um, Band 13) layer from GOES East shows the cloud-top brightness temperatures around the storm center being below 70C.
-This layer is useful for detecting clouds day and night.
+The Clean Infrared (10.3um, Band 13) layer from GOES East shows the cloud-top brightness temperatures around the center of the hurricane being below 70&deg;C. Hover over the different colors in the image to see the corresponding temperature value in the Layer List.
+This layer is useful for detecting clouds at day and at night.